 Cause: As you can see in the picture the Blow Down Valve is stuck at a 45 Degree angle allowing water by.
 Fixing the valve will stop the flow and allow the conductivity to come back into range again.
 As you can see on the graph above, the repair was made on Feb 21st with an immediate drop in probe temp and a gradual increase in conductivity.

 A customer started seeing conductivity levels in the DA that were 6 times higher than normal.
 When this happens, there could be many contributing factors, so a deep understanding of how your plant operates is critical.
 The first thing to check would be all the make-up sources to the DA, in this case the sources were RO and condensate.
 There were no issues with RO as the conductivity was low.
 The condensate however had elevated levels of conductivity.
 Looking back on the condensate conductivity logs over the last 2 weeks confirmed suspicions.

 This is a large facility, so it was necessary to start checking the conductivity at heat exchangers and any possible cross connections.
 The condensate water was soft and didn’t have any indication of product contamination, so it seemed that the leak was on a soft water side of a heat exchanger.
 After 3 hours a bad jacket was found on a water heater.
 While it took time to find the source of the elevated levels of DA conductivity the payoff is tremendous since the high conductivity led to lower cycles of concentration and extra make-up water, gas, and chemical.

 Another source to check for contamination would be boiler carryover.
 Carryover is when boiler water leaves with the steam.
 Typical causes of carryover are contamination, increased steam loads and elevated levels of alkalinity – none of these were the case in this situation.

-Jason has over 15 years experience in the water treatment industry.
-He has been a Territory Manager with Watertech for 5 years, managing accounts in the central part of Wisconsin.
+Jason has over 19 years of experience in the water treatment industry.
+He has been a Territory Manager with Watertech for 7 years, managing accounts in the central part of Wisconsin.